To establish your Colorado corporation, the first step is to file your Articles of Incorporation with the Colorado Secretary of State.

 To operate your corporation in Colorado, you must comply with federal, state, and local government regulations.
 For example, restaurants likely need health permits, building permits, signage permits, etc.

-- State: Learn more about licenses, permits, and registration in our Colorado Business License guide.
+Learn more in our Colorado Business License guide.

 File the Colorado Periodic Report